jasleen27/CURVETOPIA-A-Journey-into-the-World-of-Curves/README.md

 Detect geometric shapes like lines, circles, and rectangles.
 Regularize shapes by completing curves using cubic splines.
 Visualize symmetry in the polylines.
+Tries to detect occluded figures and their position.
 Export results to SVG and PNG formats.

 Requirements